bogumilbierc/gr-yaris-rear-diff-duct/README.md

 ## Technologies
 - FreeCad

+## Flavours
+There are two flavours of this duct:
+- ThinBoi with 1mm walls on main body and thicker walls elsewhere
+- ThickBoi with 2mm walls on main body and **even thicker** walls elsewhere

 ## Printing
 Part in split into separate bodies, but large printer is required for main bit.
 Idealy something around 45x45 (like Qidi X-MAX3).